-camila.1.node The list of vertices (including Steiner points) of the CDT. cami1a.1.ele The list of tetrahedra of the CDT. camila.1.face The list of boundary faces of the CDT. camila.1.edge The list of boundary edges of the CDT.
+camila.1.node The list of vertices (including Steiner points).

+cami1a.1.ele The list of tetrahedra.

+camila.1.face The list of boundary faces.

+cami1a.1.edge The list of boundary edges.

 Table 6: The output files by command: tetgen -p camila.poly